 "Right from the beginning, I fell in with the right people.
 They had the patience to put up with my limited ring ability and help me along."

-Kevin Sullivan has a depth of knowledge that may go to the dark side, but you will walk away smarter than when you found him if you listen.
+Kevin Sullivan had a depth of knowledge that may have gone to the dark side, but you would walk away smarter than when you found him if you listened.

 As my conversation with Kevin Sullivan drew to an end, he shared a few stories showing the lighter side of being on the road.